NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

     <img src="assets/JourneyoftheDreamWeaver/77ae5916be556e50b88f07b00bf1343f.png" style="zoom:50%;" />
 </div>

-Dominic immersed himself in the research of traditional Byzantine fault tolerance and combined it with his previous experience.
-He came up with a decentralized network that can scale horizontally like Cassandra - allowing more and more servers to join and maintain high performance.
-Within a few days, Dominic published a paper describing a scalable cryptocurrency called Pebble.
-The paper quietly circulated within a small circle of cryptography enthusiasts, and it was the first system to describe a decentralized sharding approach.
-In this system, each shard uses an asynchronous Byzantine fault tolerance algorithm to achieve consensus.
+He buckled down, diving deep into traditional Byzantine fault tolerance, combined with his previous experience building online games.
+Dominic conceived a decentralized network that could horizontally scale like Cassandra - allowing more and more servers to join while maintaining high performance.
+In just a few days, Dominic published a [paper](https://drive.google.com/file/d/1agn88cO5ED1phN2vVx_Tj-jWmrfJ8Hmo/view?usp=sharing) describing a scalable cryptocurrency called Pebble.
+The paper quietly circulated in the small crypto circles, the first to describe a decentralized sharded system.
+In this system, each shard uses an asynchronous Byzantine consensus algorithm to reach agreement.

 <br>